 Design Thinking is a driving force in business that matches its status as a popular subject at leading international universities.
 Using Design Thinking, teams can generate great insights and apply hands-on methods to find innovative answers.

-The first stage of the Design Thinking is - Empathize that helps to gain an empathic understanding of a problem to resolve.
+The first stage of Design Thinking is - Empathize which helps to gain an empathic understanding of a problem to resolve.
 It allows finding more about the areas of concern by observing, empathizing, and engaging with people to understand their motivations and experiences with consulting experts' involvement.

 Ideate is the third stage of the design thinking process; in this stage, the designers are ready to generate their ideas.
 Considering all the insights and problem statements, it allows us to identify new solutions and to start finding alternative ways of viewing the problem and using several Ideation techniques such as Scamper, Brainstorm, Worst Possible Idea, and Briainwrite.

-The fourth stage of the design thinking process is - Prototype can be shared and tests in the team, other departments, or a small group of people outside the design team.
+The fourth stage of the design thinking process is - Prototype can be shared and tested by the team, other departments, or a small group of people outside the design team.
 To make it simple, it is an experimental phase that aims to identify the best solution for identified problems in the first three stages.

 These five stages identify the five modes that you would expect to carry out in a design project to solve any innovative problem.
 Every project has to go with the activities specified to the product under development, but each stage's essence remains the same.

-The following are the ten models that are used to contrast and compare human-centred techniques.
+The following are the ten models that are used to contrast and compare human-centered techniques.